 There are four key factors to consider when getting ready to trim your trees.

 In San Diego’s windy climate, it's important to trim off any dead or broken branches.
 Examine your tree branches periodically to see if you have these issues with your trees or even your shrubs.
 It's easier to spot when the leaves haven't fallen if you have a deciduous tree.

 Pests and Disease

-Many people believe that it’s healthy to cut off all the major branches to just nubs, this is known more commonly as topping the tree.
-In reality you are actually damaging the tree when you top a tree this way.
-What is better for it is to trim crossing or rubbing branches, clearing out some branches in the center to allow for more air flow which is actually a great way to prevent our strong winds from knocking the tree over.
+Many people believe that it's healthy to cut off all the major branches to just nubs, this is known more commonly as topping the tree.
+In reality, you are damaging the tree when you top a tree this way.
+What is better for it is to trim crossing or rubbing branches, clearing out some branches in the center to allow for more air flow which is a great way to prevent our strong winds from knocking the tree over.

 Trimming is also about beauty.
 It's like getting a haircut, keeping the ends neat and clean.
 You want to be sure to trim branches in a way that enhances the tree.
 If you have low growing branches or perhaps growing down instead of up, a professional Tree Service company with a Certified Arborist can guide the growth of the tree or shrub by strategically planning the pruning.